INSURANCE APPRAISAL (REPLACEMENT COST NEW) IN BRITISH COLUMBIA

 Each appraisal is tailored to the property type, construction complexity, and insurance requirements.

-Our insurance appraisal reports are prepared by an Accredited Appraiser Canadian Institute (AACI) and comply fully with CUSPAP standards.
+Prepared by an Accredited Appraiser Canadian Institute (AACI)

-Reports are independent, professionally supported, and suitable for use by insurance brokers, insurers, strata corporations, and property owners.
 Final coverage decisions remain with the insurer and broker.

 FAQ